Overview

 Supporting enrolment growth

-Through the Schools Now program, the province is investing $8.6 billion to build and modernize more than 130 schools, with faster construction timelines made possible through in-year funding approvals.
+Through the Schools Now program, the province is investing $8.6 billion to build and modernize more schools, with faster delivery timelines made possible through in-year funding approvals.

 Investing in classrooms

-In October, Alberta’s government announced an additional $300 million over 3 years to help school boards hire 1,500 education assistants and complete more student assessments, ensuring classrooms have the support they need to keep pace with growth.
+This builds on the $300 million invested over 3 years in October 2025 to help school boards hire 1,500 education assistants and complete more student assessments, ensuring classrooms have the support they need to keep pace with growth.

 - New roadmap to address classroom complexity (November 21, 2025)